Pragmaticsumo/MazeGame/README.md

 A simple maze game with custom maze compatibility, randomized mazes and preset mazes.
 All code can be used with credit!

 Planned Features:

-Simple Custom Mazes
+>Simple Custom Mazes

-Randomized Maze Generation
+>Randomized Maze Generation

-Default Mazes With Custom Features
+>Default Mazes With Custom Features

+>Keyboard And Mouse Support

+>Gamepad Support